jeremytammik/tbc/a/1970_webview2.md

 **Answer:** Use `GetAdditionalRevisionIds` &ndash; these are the revisions not created by revision clouds on the sheet or in any of the placed views.

-From the returned collection, remove the id's of the revisions that need removing.
+From the returned collection, remove the ids of the revisions that need removing.

 Then call `SetAdditionalRevisionIds` with the edited collection from above.